-Management's Discussion and Analysis (Unaudited) June 30, 2014 and 2013
+Management's Discussion and Analysis (Unaudited) June 30, 2015 and 2014

 Los Angeles World Airports (LAWA) is an independent, fiscally self-sufficient department of the City of Los Angeles, California (City).
 LAWA is an enterprise fund that owns and operates Los Angeles International Airport (LAX), LA/Ontario International Airport (ONT), and Van Nuys Airport (VNY).
-Under a lease agreement, LAWA operated Palmdale Regional Airport (PMD) until February 2009.
-Subsequent to the discontinuance of operations of PMD, LAWA returned its certification to operate the airport to the Federal Aviation Administration.
-In March 2013, the Board of Airport Commissioners terminated the joint use agreement with the United States Air Force (USAF) and reassigned the lease to the City of Palmdale.
 LAWA owns approximately 17,750 acres of land located east of USAF Plant 42 in the City of Palmdale.
 LAWA retains the rights for future development of the Palmdale property.

-The management of LAWA presents the following narrative overview of LAX's financial activities for the fiscal years ended June 30, 2014 and 2013.
-This discussion and analysis should be read in conjunction with LAX's financial statements that begin on page 25.
+The management of LAWA presents the following narrative overview of LAX's financial activities for the fiscal years ended June 30, 2015 and 2014.
+This discussion and analysis should be read in conjunction with LAX's financial statements that begin on page 27.